Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

-22. **What are types of Docker networks?** bridge, overlay, host, none
+22. **What are the types of Docker networks?** bridge, overlay, host, none

-23. **What’s difference between COPY and ADD?**
+23. **What’s the difference between COPY and ADD?**

 	**COPY** takes in a source and destination.
-It only lets you copy in a local or directory from your host (the machine-building the Docker image) into the Docker image itself.
+It only lets you copy in a local or directory from your host (the machine building the Docker image) into the Docker image itself.

-	**ADD** does that same but in addition, it also supports 2 other sources:
+	**ADD** does the same but in addition, it also supports 2 other sources:
 A URL instead of a local file/directory. &&&& Extract tar from the source directory into the destination.